 Jane : Well, we provide our city sales staff with database information on all of our larger clients.
-We should be providing the same information through our sales staff there.
+We should be providing the same sort of knowledge on our rural customers to our sales staff there.

 Meeting Chairman: Unfortunately, we're running short of time.
-We'll have to leave that till another time.
+We'll have to leave that to another time.

-Mia : Before we close, let me just summarize the main points: First, rural customers need specific help to feel more valued.
+Mia : Before we close, let me just summarize the main points: First, rural customers need special help to feel more valued.
 Second, our sales teams need more accurate information on our customers.
 Then, a survey will be completed to collect data on spending habits in these areas.
 Next, the results of this survey will be delivered to our sales teams.
 Lastly, we are considering specific data mining procedures to help deepen our understanding.